Alumni & Friends

 Visit our Alumni News, learn about what your former classmates and fellow alumni are up to, and send us your good news, too.

-Your support is always appreciated, and donations may be made online.
-You can also support our programs in other ways—by attending English Department events open to the public, volunteering your expertise in classrooms, encouraging internships for AU English students in your own place of employment, and—of course—by telling the college-bound people in your life how great it is to be an English major AND an Auburn Tiger!
+Your financial support is always appreciated.
+You can also support our programs in other ways—by attending events open to the public, volunteering your expertise in classrooms, encouraging internships for AU English students in your own place of employment, and—of course—by telling the college-bound people in your life how great it is to be an English major AND an Auburn Tiger!

 Matthew Pollock (BAs in English Literature and Spanish, minors in Linguistics and German, 2015.
 One of three Auburn graduates to receive a grant from the Fulbright Commission for a 10 month stay in Germany Matt began his position as an English teaching assistant at the Gymnasium Trittau in Schleswig-Holstein, the northernmost German state.
 He assists in 7th through 13th grade classes and studies part time at the University of Hamburg.
 Upon his return to the States, he will begin his masters in Hispanic linguistics at Indiana University focusing on linguistics and language acquisition.